irshadvali/React-Tutorial/README.md

-12. For Custom Font
+12. For Custom Font :=
- for custom font you have to create a font in assets folder which is in side the project(e.g. Allnavigation->assets->fonts)
+ for custom font you have to create a font file in assets folder which is in side the project(e.g. Allnavigation->assets->fonts)

  in package.json file you gave to write